 This town looks to be more colorful and picturesque with unique hot springs that give it that additional edge.

 Lake Atitlán is a peaceful and calming place, and there are plenty of opportunities to relax and recharge.
 On your final day, take some well-deserved rest at the resort.
-But if you can’t stop exploring just yet, venture to neighbouring towns nearby – perhaps ones that were missed in yesterday’s expedition!
-Catch a late boat back to Panajachel where Calle Santander awaits with all its shopping goodness.
+But if you can’t stop exploring just yet, venture to neighboring towns nearby, perhaps ones that were missed yesterday!
+Catch a late boat back to Panajachel where Calle Santander awaits with tons of souvenirs.

 Head out from Panajachel on a 10 hour shuttle through the mountains to San Agustín Lanquín.
 If you get car sick, you will want to bring medicine with you for this ride!

 Be sure to book your accommodation within walking-distance of Semuc Champey.
-You’ll have a better chance of getting an early glimpse of this breathtaking landscape, without the swarm of tourists.
+You’ll have a better chance of getting an early view of its breathtaking landscape, without the swarm of tourists.
 Don’t forget to ask your hotel for transportation upon arrival, many offer it complementary.

-If you’re looking to beat the heat, take a dip in Semuc Champey’s dazzling turquoise pools!
-These beautiful waters are sure to make all your worries vanish as soon as you jump right in.
-But don’t forget some bug spray – there are pesky flies abound by the waterfalls and their bites last for weeks!
+If you’re looking to beat the heat, take a dip in Semuc Champey’s incredible turquoise pools!
+But don’t forget some bug spray, there are pesky flies around the waterfalls, and their bites last for weeks!
+Trust me, unfortunately, I know!

-Get ready for an epic underground journey.
-With a guide at your side, be prepared for adventure as you observe awe-inspiring stalactites and stalagmites by candlelight.
+Include an epic underground journey.
+With a guide, you’ll be able to observe stalactites and stalagmites by candlelight.

 Say goodbye to your hotel near Semuc Champey and head out on a shuttle to Flores.
 This charming town is the perfect place to base yourself if you’re exploring the nearby ruins of Tikal National Park.